Susan Polgar: Personal life

 Polgar was born and brought up in Budapest, Hungary, to a Hungarian-Jewish family.
+Members of the Polgár family, who are Jewish, perished in the Holocaust, and both grandmothers were survivors of Auschwitz.
+Most of her family eventually immigrated to Israel.
 In 1994, Polgar married computer consultant Jacob Shutzman, and moved to New York.
 They have two sons, Tom (born 1999) and Leeam (born 2000).
 They later divorced.
 In December 2006, she married her longtime business manager and friend, Paul Truong.
-She now lives in suburban St. Louis, Missouri.
+In 2007, she lived in suburban St. Louis, Missouri.
+As of 2025, she lives in Lake Mary, Florida.

 In 2023, she received the Carnegie Corporation of New York's Great Immigrant Award.